salman-mukhtar/getting-started-with-sql-server-and-kubernetes/README.md

           claimName: pvc0001
 ```

-we are defining our deployment, which specifies the container we’re going to use, which in this case it is the latest release of SQL Server 2017, and it picks up our predefined SA password.
+we are defining our deployment, which specifies the container we’re going to use, which in this case it is the latest release of **SQL Server 2017**, and it picks up our predefined SA password.
 Finally, we are defining our volume mount and its path for where it will be mounted in the VM.
 Save this off to a file called **02-deployment.yaml**.
 We will run the following command to deploy this.
 You will see deployment “mssql-deployment” created.

 ```
 kubectl apply -f deployment.yaml